Stress can be work-related, school-related, home-related, or some combination of the three.

 On the other hand, if stress occurs often (daily), emotional and physical side effects begin to present.

 This side of stress can make you less productive and keep you in fight or flight mode, which is unhealthy.
-Many of these stress statistics revealed how stress affects people.
+Many of these statistics revealed how stress affects people.

 What’s the Difference Between Acute and Chronic Stress?